Extinction Stops Here.

 We're not worried about natural selection; our concern lies in the accidental and intentional poisoning of our planet.
 Extinction is a stark reminder of our actions and a clear signal that we need to change our ways.

 While many prioritize human well-being, it's important to remember that we are interconnected with all living things.
-Protecting endangered species, as advocated by organizations like endangeredearth.com, is not just about preserving biodiversity; it's also about safeguarding our own future.
+Protecting endangered species, as advocated by organizations like endangeredearth.eco, is not just about preserving biodiversity; it's also about safeguarding our own future.

 It's a testament to the power of perseverance that those who were once mocked for their environmental activism are now leading the charge.
 The trend of tree hugging and whale saving has come full circle, demonstrating the enduring importance of these causes.

-Vaquita still alive (maybe)
+Vaquita still alive (estimated)

 Gallons of oil spilled 2024